Thomas-George-T/thomas-george-t.github.io/content/project/Clustering-Paris-and-London/index.md

 ---
-title: A Tale of Two Cities
+title: Clustering Paris and London
 summary: Clustering Neighborhoods of Paris and London using Machine learning.
 tags:
 - Machine Learning